-1.4.1 No model
+1.4.1 Non-parametric models

-In some simple cases, in response to queries, we can generate predictions directly from the training data, without the construction of any intermediate model.
+In some simple cases, in response to queries, we can generate predictions directly from the training data, without the construction of any intermediate model, or more precisely, without the learning of any parameters.

 For example, in regression or classification, we might generate an answer to a new query by averaging answers to recent queries, as in the nearest neighbor method.

-1.4.2 Prediction rule
+1.4.2 Parametric models